qiqika/CarND-Vehicle-Detection_my/README.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-I used HOG and other features for encoding.
+1)I used HOG and other features for encoding.
 HOG can well describe the image direction information without light and scale disturb.

-SVM use optimal function for finding margin in two classes and the key is the kernel include linear and nonlinear kernel operator.
+2)SVM use optimal function for finding margin in two classes and the key is the kernel include linear and nonlinear kernel operator.

-pipeline fail may because the search scale is two large or small compering with SVM train image size.
+3)pipeline fail may because the search scale is two large or small compering with SVM train image size.
 Besides, image have shelter or large distort to standard image.

-train more different image for SVM is good idea. and we can use more complicated feature like Deeplearn. but it will need more calculation.
+4)train more different image for SVM is good idea. and we can use more complicated feature like Deeplearn. but it will need more calculation.